Food and Beverage

 In the glucose production process, membrane technology is applied in the separation, concentration, and purification stages.
 This technology provides a more sustainable and efficient alternative to traditional methods.

-Spiral Wound UF technology effectively removes impurities from the saccharification liquid, resulting in a high quality filtrate that minimizes subsequent resin contamination and prevents color reversion in the saccharification liquid.
+Our Spiral Wound Ultrafiltration (UF) technology effectively removes impurities from the saccharification liquid, resulting in a high quality filtrate that minimizes subsequent resin contamination and prevents color reversion in the saccharification liquid.

-Spiral Wound NF technology purifies saccharification liquid in a single step, achieving high glucose purity efficiently.
-Additionally, it enables precise product grading by separating ensuring consistent and high-quality glucose for various applications.
+Our Spiral Wound Nanoflo®️ technology purifies saccharification liquid in a single step, achieving high glucose purity efficiently.
+Additionally, it enables precise product grading by separating, ensuring consistent and high-quality glucose for various applications.

 What is Sugar Alcohol?